 Into the darkness!
 The mouth of the dark caves

 A boat ride(or kayaking) on the tranquil waters helps you enjoy the breathtaking beauty of the Dark and Bright caves.
-The emerald-turquoise water, the loud silence- a silence that overflows the bay and fills your mind with a rhapsody- the grand sentinels standing around and staring at you… everything offers tranquility at its best!
+The emerald-turquoise water, the loud silence- a silence that overflows the bay and fills your mind with a rhapsody- the grand sentinels standing around and watching you… everything offers tranquility at its best!

 Beautifully layered rocks